LibrariesHacked/librarieshacked.github.io/_posts/2021-03-31-library-data-flows.md

 Is there are better way?

-Yes, and one that does not hinder any organisation (Nielsen, CIPFA, PLR) in providing their services.
+Yes, and one that does not hinder any organisation (Nielsen, CIPFA, PLR, others) in providing their services.

 1. Library services set up standardised exports from library management systems.
-These will be individual datasets (e.g. loans), and not be defined by specific requirements
+These will be individual datasets (e.g. loans), and not be defined by specific organisation requirements
 2. This is published as open data by the library services
 3. The public, and any interested party, can pick up that data and use it under an open licence

-It would put library services at the heart of what data is shared from their systems.
+It would put library services at the heart of controlling what data is shared from their systems.
 It would make that data available in an efficient way (no duplicate exports), and it would provide it to everyone.

 It looks simple written down.
 And it's not a technical challenge, but is a significant culture change.
 The required coordination currently doesn't exist in UK libraries, with no-one holding this responsibility.
 Libraries Connected are closest to influence service operations, but don't have the data literacy or will.
 Similarly, the Arts Council are a funding organisation, and are unlikely to involve themselves in operational data.